-Start off in Boston’s North End and eat your way south as you discover the city’s roots through your tastebuds.
+Start off in Boston’s historic North End and eat your way south as you discover the city’s roots through your tastebuds.
 There’s plenty of Italian-American stuff, from fresh cannolis to pizza sandwiches.
 They’ve got a fair bit of seafood here too, being positioned on the New England coast: we’re talking clam chowder, oysters and the famous lobster rolls.
 You’ll even find baked beans and fish ‘n’ chips (hello Britain).

 It’s a mountain of delights, making for one of the more non-touristy things to do in Boston.
 Tip: Leave room for Boston cream pie!
 If you have time, you could even take one of the many fantastic food tours in Boston!

 9. Take a trip to the iconic New England towns

 Boston is one of the major cities in the beautiful New England area.
 This region is known for its rugged coastline, endless suburbs and picturesque fishing villages.
 Exploring it, with Boston as a base, is a top plan.

 - Rating: All ages